oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ### Section 4: Adding a RAC Node using a Docker container
-Check DB and cluster is up and running.
+Check DB and cluster is up and running on existing node of the cluster.
 Otherwise, Node addition will fail or error out.

 #### 4.1 Deploying with Block Devices:
 If you are using the RAC Storage Container, skip to the section below "4.2 Deploying with the RAC Storage Container".